Clanhouse/tagster/README.md

 # Tagster

-Tagsster is a backend and frontend application that allows you to add tags to browsed profiles on [LinkedIn](https://www.linkedin.com).
+Tagster is a backend and frontend application that allows you to add tags to browsed profiles on [LinkedIn](https://www.linkedin.com).

 ## Prerequisites